Walton5888/pihole.github.io/README.md

 - Now, these are the installation steps you must follow:
 ## 1. Install the Docker Desktop Application

-If you haven't already installed Docker Desktop, you can download it from this link: https://www.docker.com/products/docker-desktop/
+If you haven't already installed Docker's desktop application, you can download it from this link: https://www.docker.com/products/docker-desktop/

 ## 2. Open Terminal